 Found 4 results

 Hello Speed Champions fans, Trabant 601 is a legendary car of Eastern and Central Europe.
 This is its studless model in Speed Champions scale.
-If you like it, please support on Lego Ideas to become a real set: https://ideas.lego.com/projects/77b0428c-c46c-47b0-984c-1fd7c97a2948 I wanted to create a relatively accurate model, and some details were challenging in this small size.
+If you like it, please keep alive this project and support on Lego Ideas to become a real set (only 3 supporters are missing in the next hours to reach the first milestone): https://ideas.lego.com/projects/77b0428c-c46c-47b0-984c-1fd7c97a2948 I wanted to create a relatively accurate model, and some details were challenging in this small size.
 Firstly I needed smaller wheels than my other builds in this scale, the size of the actual ones are equal to the Mini Cooper (Lego 75894) ones.
 It was clear too that the City mudgards will not fit to this size, therefore I created a brickbuilt one.
 The connection of the wheels are tricky a bit which helps to keep the room between the wheels and the mudguard proportional.
 I wanted to create an accurate front, and I added simple white stickers to the direction indicator lamps to keep the orange parts visible on the front only.
 The most common colors of this car are the light blue and white (broken white).
 I decided to use white pieces as the roof element of Mini Cooper (part 6018101) is ideal as hood and roof, and I have this item only in this color.
 The rear of the car is a bit tricky too as I wanted tilted lights similarly to the real ones.
 The back lights could be red transparent elements, but I was not able to buy them in that color.
 I had to buy some elements of "brick, modified, 6191" to the sides too, and it was available only with "Nitro" stickers, but my son said that these stickers are cool, so I kept them.
 I wanted to use as less stickers as possible as I don't really like them, because they restrain the applicability the stickered elements in different builds.
 There is picture without the "Nitro" sticker and an other one without any stickers.
 The set includes a minifigure with a baseball hat and with an additinal red helmet.
 Trabant 601 by László Torma, on Flickr 02 Trabant 601 by László Torma, on Flickr 03 Trabant 601 by László Torma, on Flickr 04 Trabant 601 by László Torma, on Flickr 05 Trabant 601 by László Torma, on Flickr 06 Trabant 601 without Nitro sticker by László Torma, on Flickr 07 Trabant 601 without any stickers by László Torma, on Flickr My other Speed Champions scale model in "LEGO Town" forum is the Audi R8:

 Hello All, This is an attempt to model a cool, nostalgic car from Eastern Germany, the last model of the Trabant factory in Zwickau.
 I have created this model as a birthday gift to my best friend who used to drive us around in a car like this in his early twenties.
 If you like this MOC, you can suppport it on the Lego Ideas site - thanks! https://ideas.lego.com/projects/a4bbe629-6520-44f3-ba50-318457e26255 Lego Trabant Universal 1.1 by Dan Falussy, on Flickr Backview by Dan Falussy, on Flickr Openall by Dan Falussy, on Flickr Interior by Dan Falussy, on Flickr